Group A: Workshops on Leading Class

 This workshop is most appropriate for TAs who will be using discussion to review lecture material or to give students experience reading journal articles and interpreting scientific data.
 This workshop is often most useful for students in Neuroscience, Psychology and Nursing and for some students in Earth and Environmental Science.

 This workshop will discuss recitations and other types of sessions (including exam review and office hours) that focus on homework and problem sets.
 The discussion will focus on strategies for getting students to think about and solve problems on their own as well as ways to incorporate course content into these sessions.
-This session is most appropriate for TAs in Economics and Linguistics and also for some students in Physics, Chemistry and Engineering.
+This session is most appropriate for TAs in Economics and Linguistics and also for some students in Physics, and Chemistry.

-Being An Effective Lab TA in the Sciences and Engineering
+Being An Effective Lab TA in the Sciences

 Group B – Grading